Skip to Content

 Parenting a Strong-Willed Child

-Even though yelling and punishing may seem like easy ways to stop children’s behaviors, they are not necessarily a good thing.
+Even though yelling and punishing may seem like easy ways to stop children’s behaviors, they are not necessarily good.

-This type of disciplinary method is reinforcing your behavior negatively, meaning the more you yell at your child the more likely you feel like doing it in the future which ultimately is harmful to the parent-child relationship.
+This type of disciplinary method reinforces your behavior negatively, meaning the more you yell at your child, the more likely you feel like doing it in the future, which ultimately harms the parent-child relationship.

-When a child has behavioral problems it becomes easy to engage in over-disciplining a child.
+When a child has behavioral problems, engaging in over-disciplining a child becomes easy.
 This can look like a constant stream of punishment and ultimately lead to poorer emotional regulation and more behavioral problems in the future3,4.

 Early experiences for children with temperamental difficulties shape later behavior, so it’s vital to find effective ways to work with your child’s temperament5.